Skip to main content

 Photo courtesy of IndyCar

-Motorsports Medicine encompasses a unique body of knowledge and a skill set that is not currently available in other medical subspecialty training.
+Motorsports medicine encompasses a unique body of knowledge and a skill set that is not currently available in other medical subspecialty training.
 The present generation of motorsports physicians has learned the discipline through “on the job” training and years of mentoring from some of the pioneers in motorsports medicine.
 Conference attendance, discussions and shared experiences also contribute to their knowledge.

+The motorsports medicine fellowship is designed as a post-residency training for emergency medicine physicians.
 The first program of its kind, the Indiana University School of Medicine Motorsports Medicine Fellowship is a formal one-year program that provides a more universally accepted approach to the evaluation and treatment of high-velocity and ultra high-velocity crash injuries, race injury prevention and promotion of safety in the motorsports industry.

 How to Apply